gvwilson/thirdbit/fiction/maddy-roo/index.md

 It rocked back and forth a couple of times before disappearing back into its den.

-Maddy's adventure nearly ended a few moments later.
-She carried a chair from the control room back to the hole and stood on it, but it didn't get her high enough, so she cleared stuff off a small table and dragged it into the corridor as well.
+Maddy carried a chair from the control room back to the hole and stood on it, but it didn't get her high enough, so she grabbed a small table and dragged it into the corridor as well.
 Grunting,
 she got the chair up onto it—